cruncher/sparky/README.md

         Today is {{day}}.
     </div>

-If the first controller returns an object, it is used as scope to keep Sparky's template tags up-to-date.
+The return value of the first controller is used as scope for the node to bind to, unless that value is <code>undefined</code>, in which case a model is used as the scope.

 <a href="#define-a-controller-function">Define a controller function</a>.